Skip to main content

 What is Mythopoetics?

 The narrative grew in the process of being told, as myths always do.
 The Blog has become more labyrinthine over the years.
 It contains my Mythopoetics book and a few other things.
-For those who access these texts without knowing anything about Mythopoetics, I am going to post the introduction of the first part, so you can decide if you want to spend your precious time thinking about the identity narratives that we humans have developed over the years. throughout our eventful existence as a species.
-"Mythological narratives are the only intellectual activity that has been continuously practiced by human beings, a fact that makes them a unique tool for thinking synthetically our evolution as homo-sapiens.
+For those who access these texts without knowing anything about Mythopoetics, I will post the introduction of the first part, so you can decide if you want to spend your precious time thinking about the identity narratives we humans have developed over the years, throughout our eventful existence as a species.
+"Mythological narratives are the only intellectual activity that has been continuously practiced by human beings, a fact that makes them a unique tool for thinking synthetically about our evolution as homo-sapiens.
 In this sense, they are the first valuation settings that humans have made about themselves and their environment, and as such, they have conditioned the ones that have come afterwards, both in form and content.
-Their communicative function places them at the basis o...
+Their communicative function places them at the basis of soci...